-Figure 64 The graph of $s(t) = -16t^2 + 32t + 48$
+Figure 46 The graph of $s(t) = -16t^2 + 32t + 48$

-Definition 3.4.3 We say that f(x) has a global maximum at x=c provided that $f(c) \geq f(x)$ for all x.
+Definition 3.4.3 We say that f(x) has a global maximum at x = c provided that $f(c) \ge f(x)$ for all x in the domain of the function.
 We also say that f(c) is a global maximum value for the function.
-On the other hand, we say that f(x) has a global minimum at x=c provided that $f(c) \leq f(x)$ for all x near c.
+On the other hand, we say that f(x) has a global minimum at x = c provided that $f(c) \le f(x)$ for all x in the domain of the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
+We also say that f(c) is a global minimum value for the function.
 We also say that f(c) is a global minimum value for the function.
 The global maxima and minima are also known as the global extrema (or extreme values or absolute extrema) of the function.